Aravind Eye Hospitals

 Aravind Eye Hospitals is a hospital chain in India.
-It was founded by Dr. Govindappa Venkataswamy (popularly known as Dr.V) at Madurai, Tamil Nadu in 1976.
+It was founded by Dr. Govindappa Venkataswamy at Madurai, Tamil Nadu in 1976.
 It has grown into a network of eye hospitals and has had a major impact in eradicating cataract related blindness in India.
 As of 2012, Aravind has treated nearly 32 million patients and performed 4 million surgeries.
 The model of Aravind Eye Care hospitals has been applauded and has become a subject for numerous case studies across the world.

 History

 Cataracts are a major source of blindness in India, with at least 4 million cases reported every year, contributing to nearly to a quarter of the world’s blind.
 Cataract related blindness can be avoided by timely intervention and surgery.

 The Aravind Model

 Dr. Venkataswamy's vision was to eradicate needless blindness in India.
 Dr. Venkataswamy wanted to emulate the service efficiency of McDonald's fast food and sought to adapt it to the eye care system to cope with increasing the numbers of patients treated.
 Aravind began performing surgeries on a large scale with treatment being free or heavily subsidized for the poor cross subsidized by the paying patients.
 Aravind established an outreach program wherein doctors reach out to remote villages to conduct eye camps, some times, in association with various organizations.
 The organizations take care of the costs of the camp, transporting the patients to surgery and their rehabilitation while Aravind does the surgery free of cost.
 Aravind started performing 5 times the number of cataract surgeries that were performed in the entire country and 16 times more than that of the entire U.S.

 Aravind focused on rotating doctors between free and paid wards, concentrating on efficiency and hygiene thus eliminating differences between the surgeries done for paid and non-paid patients.
 The rate of infection in Aravind was about four per ten thousand surgeries which was significantly lower than the international norm of six per ten thousand surgeries.